 New York state is in the lead, with 51 locations.
 Michigan is next in line with 40, while Wisconsin and Colorado are at 31.
 On the other hand, Alabama, Rhode Island, Maryland, and Tennessee are at the bottom, each having only one ski area.
 In fact, New York has roughly the same number of ski areas as the bottom twenty states combined.

-8. The US skiing industry lost $2 billion because of the coronavirus pandemic.
+8. The US ski industry statistics show a loss of $2 billion because of the coronavirus pandemic.

 9. North America is the market leader in ski equipment and gear, holding almost half the total market.